Skip to main content

 • Support Vector Machines (SVM)

-Lazy learning is a method where the model does not learn from the training data in advance but makes inferences by using the data each time a prediction is made.
-A characteristic feature is that it takes little time to build the model, as it only involves storing and referencing the training data.
-Therefore, very little processing is done during the learning phase, and the computational load may increase at the time of prediction.
-Representative examples:
+Lazy learning is a method where the model does not learn from the training data in advance but rather uses the data at the time of prediction to make inferences.
+A key characteristic is that model construction takes very little time, as it only involves storing and referencing the training data.
+Therefore, almost no processing occurs during the learning phase, but the computational load can increase at prediction time.
+Examples:

 • k-Nearest Neighbors (k-NN)